A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Emerging capabilities of interplanetary CubeSats

-The interplanetary application of the NEO CubeSat requires changes to the LEO design discussed above.
+The interplanetary application of the NEO SmallSat requires changes to the LEO CubeSat design discussed above.
 The required changes to the hardware may be inherited from many common spacecraft elements developed for interplanetary CubeSat missions that have been or are currently being developed at JPL.
-These missions include INSPIRE\footnote{For information in INSPIRE Mission, please visit: http://cubesat.jpl.nasa.gov/projects/inspire/overview.html}, LunarFlashlight, NEAScout, and MarCO\footnote{For information on MarCO mission please consult {\tt http://space.skyrocket.de/doc$\_$sdat/marco.htm}}, which are expected to fly before this NEO CubSat, providing additional maturity and flight heritage to our design.
+These missions include INSPIRE\footnote{For information in INSPIRE Mission: {http://cubesat.jpl.nasa.gov/projects/inspire/overview.html}}, LunarFlashlight, NEAScout, and MarCO\footnote{For information on MarCO mission: {http://space.skyrocket.de/doc$\_$sdat/marco.htm}}, which are expected to fly before this NEO SmallSat, providing additional maturity and flight heritage to our design.
 The major changes for the interplanetary CubeSat design will affect several subsystems including navigation, communication, and propulsion, as summarized in Table~\ref{tab:2}.